-A new preparation program for Directors of Special Education
+A Preparation Program for Directors of Special Education

 ECSEL (Expanding Capacity for Special Education Leadership) is now accepting applications for potential students.
-This is a collaborative program for special education administrators, originally formed in partnership with the campuses of University of Washington Bothell and Washington State University.
+This is a collaborative program for special education administrators, originally formed in partnership with the campuses of University of Washington and Washington State University.
 ECSEL is administered through University of Washington Bothell.

-This program is a state-wide collaborative partnership program that focuses on knowledge and skills needed for local education administration.
+The ECSEL program focuses on knowledge and skills needed for local education administration.
 Led by a faculty team from across the UW and WSU campuses, the program qualifies candidates for the required Washington Residency Program Administrator Certification.

 The curriculum is structured to incorporate both Washington State standards for the Residency Program Administrator certificate and the Council for Exceptional Children’s advanced standards for program administrators.
 Seminars include:

 Personal Leadership in Education: Focuses on self-management, professional commitments and integrity, purposeful self-development, communication skills, and interpersonal skills and conflict management.

 Leadership for Teaching and Learning: Focuses on responsive curriculum, instruction, assessment of learning, instructional adaptations and intervention tiers, improving colleagues’ instruction, and student exceptionalities and differences.